vmware-archive/vsphere-storage-for-docker/jekyll-docs/admin-cli.md

 vol2    sharedVmfs-0  _DEFAULT  100MB     13MB  ext4        N/A     thin         detached     read-write  independent_persistent  ubuntu-VM0.0  Mon Aug 21 04:36:12 2017
 ```

-Note that the `Policy` column shows the named VSAN storage policy created with the same tool
+Note that the `Policy` column shows the named VSAN storage policy created with the same commandset
-(vmdkops_admin.py).
+(esxcli storage guestvol).
 Since these example virtual disks live on a VMFS datastore they do not have a storage
 policy and show up as `N/A'.

 Note that the `VMGroup` column shows the vmgroup by which the volume was created.
 If the vmgroup which created the volume has been removed, the `VMGroup` column shows up as 'N/A'.
 See the following example: